CoachLogix/ember-paper-stepper/README.md

 You can use those actions in any way you prefer.
 They work perfectly using ember-paper's paper-button like: `{{#paper-button onClick=(action nextStep)`

+## Credits

+This addon was inspired by [material-steppers](https://github.com/eberlitz/material-steppers) project.

 ## Running

 * `ember serve`